 - The property’s sales price is R100M

-- The capitalisation rate or yield on that property is 10% (R10M ANI / R100M purch price)
+- The sales price is achieved.
+The calculated yield on that property is 10% (R10M ANI / R100M purchase price)

 In summary: the lower a cap rate or yield, the more expensive the property.